Ms E Charnock - Subject Leader - Maths

 Students are full challenged and work together to find solutions.

-Here at Cartmel we are a very experienced and dynamic team dedicated to developing every child’s confidence in mathematical and numeracy skills whilst fostering an enjoyment of learning.
-There is a strong ethos of nurture in our teaching methods where students are well supported with “drop in sessions” and extra tuition at all ages, as well as booster classes for GCSE students.
+Here at Cartmel, we are a very experienced and dynamic team dedicated to developing every child’s confidence in mathematical and numeracy skills whilst fostering an enjoyment of learning.
+There is a strong ethos of nurture in our teaching methods where students are well supported with ‘drop in sessions’ and extra tuition and booster classes for GCSE students.
 For Year 7 students, we offer one to one support with basic arithmetic skills using our Maths Mentors in our weekly lunchtime Times Table Club.

 We have three classrooms all equipped with a projector and interactive whiteboard.
 Teachers can book the nearby computer suite and two of our classrooms have a number of laptops for individual student use.

-The school subscribes to two online resources MathsWatchVLE.
+The school subscribes to the online resource MathsWatchVLE.
 Every student has a personal login to access lessons, homework tasks and revision materials both inside and outside school.